McTsts/Minecraft-Shaders-Wiki/Uniforms.md

 Uniforms are variables passed to core shaders that help determine their behavior.

 ## GameTime
-GameTime increments indefinitely in core shaders.
-It seems to be synchronized with the server and thus between players.
-This can be observed by lagging the server.
-It has been observed that fract(GameTime * 1200) loops around roughly each second.
+Gametime is constantly incrementing in core shaders.
+It's synchronized with the server and thus between players.
+It is affected by tick lag and not very consistent.
+It ranges from 0 to 1, repeating every 24000 ticks (20 minutes).
+This means `fract(GameTime * 1200)` loops around roughly each second.
+The game calculates this value as `((float)(time % 24000L) + tickDelta) / 24000.0F`, with `time` being the integer value you can get from `/time query gametime` and `tickDelta` providing subtick timing.

 ## Fog
 ### FogColor